ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/dataobjectset.md

 	:::php
 	$myArray = $mySet->toArray();

-### Output as HTML-list

-Use [buildNestedUL](http://doc.silverstripe.com/assets/classes/default/DataObjectSet.html#buildNestedUL) to return a nested unordered list out of a "chain" of DataObject-relations.

 ### Checking for existence

 It is good practice to check for empty sets before doing any iteration.